szczyglis-dev/py-gpt/README.md

 Monaspace fonts provided by GitHub: https://github.com/githubnext/monaspace

-Code of the Llama-index offline loaders integrated into app is taken from LlamaHub: https://llamahub.ai
+Code of the LlamaIndex offline loaders integrated into app is taken from LlamaHub: https://llamahub.ai

 Awesome ChatGPT Prompts (used in templates): https://github.com/f/awesome-chatgpt-prompts/